|Nutritional Guidelines (per serving)|

 Top the whole pound cake with a glaze or serve slices with fruit, dessert sauce, or warmed preserves.
 A lemon sauce is wonderful on pound cake, or drizzle a simple thin vanilla icing over the cooled cake.
 This easy chocolate glaze would be excellent as well.

-- Pour into the prepared cake pan and bake for about 1 1/2 hours or until cake tests done.
+Pour into the prepared cake pan and bake for about 1 1/2 hours or until cake tests are done.

 - Spray the cooling rack lightly with nonstick cooking spray to avoid sticking.
 Cool the cake thoroughly before you transfer it to a cake plate.